chromium/chromium/docs/updater/functional_spec.md

 The update tasks are scheduled using the OS task scheduler.

 The time resolution for tasks is 1 minute.
 Tasks are set to run 5 minutes after they've been created.

-TODO(crbug.com/1328935): implement built in task scheduler as a failover mechanism
+If a task execution is missed, it will run as soon as the system is able to.

-TODO(crbug.com/1035895): Does the updater run at user login on Windows?
+The updater also runs at user login.

 ### On-Demand Updates
 The updater exposes an RPC interface for any user to trigger an update check.